Tennessee State Route 58: Roane County

 It continues through rural southeast Roane county to an intersection with SR 72 just west of Midway.
 It continues north and has another intersection with SR 304 before crossing Watts Bar Lake and entering Kingston, immediately passing by Fort Southwest Point.
 It then runs along the shores of the lake before entering downtown and junctioning with US 70/SR 1.
 It then continues through downtown to have an interchange and become concurrent with I-40.
-SR 58 then follows I-40 east for 4-miles, between exits 352 and 356.
+SR 58 then follows I-40 east for 4 miles, between exits 352 and 356.
 At exit 356, SR 58 breaks off and continues north, intersecting SR 326 at the same interchange.
 SR 58 continues north and crosses over the Clinch River to enter Oak Ridge, immediately passing by the K-25 nuclear weapons facility.
 It then has an intersection with SR 327 before ending at a trumpet interchange with SR 95, just a few miles outside of Oak Ridge's main business district.

+History

+The section of SR 58 in Chattanooga between SR 153 and Market St previously followed Amnicola Highway, Riverside Drive, Riverfront Parkway, and 20th Street until a realignment of the downtown routing that took effect November 1, 2001.